Elton John Kicks Off World-spanning Gigs For Climate, Vaccines - UrduPoint

 Elton John Kicks Off World-spanning Gigs For Climate, Vaccines

+A "once-in-a-generation" global music event kicked off on Saturday with Korean megastars BTS and Elton John launching Global Citizen Live -- 24 hours of shows around the world to raise awareness on climate change, vaccine equality and famine

-Paris, Sept 25 (UrduPoint / Pakistan Point News - 26th Sep, 2021 ) :A "once-in-a-generation" global music event kicked off on Saturday with pop megastars BTS and Elton John launching Global Citizen Live -- 24 hours of shows around the world to raise awareness on climate change, vaccine equality and famine.
+Paris, (UrduPoint / Pakistan Point News - 25th Sep, 2021 ) :A "once-in-a-generation" global music event kicked off on Saturday with Korean megastars BTS and Elton John launching Global Citizen Live -- 24 hours of shows around the world to raise awareness on climate change, vaccine equality and famine.

 The broadcast on social media opened with a pre-recorded performance by BTS in Seoul.

-It was followed by dozens of live performances from around the world, and is to include Billie Eilish, Coldplay and Jennifer Lopez in New York's Central Park, where Britain's Prince Harry and Meghan Markle were also due on stage.
+Live performances were due from Billie Eilish, Coldplay and Jennifer Lopez in New York's Central Park, where Britain's Prince Harry and Meghan Markle will also be on stage.

-Ed Sheeran was the headliner in Paris alongside Black Eyed Peas and Stormzy, while Stevie Wonder tops the bill in Los Angeles.
+Ed Sheeran will play in Paris alongside Black Eyed Peas and Stormzy, while Stevie Wonder is headlining in Los Angeles.

 "There has never been a greater need for advocacy than right now," said Bollywood star Priyanka Chopra, hosting the live broadcast from Paris.

-- Pressuring governments - Tens of thousands won tickets for the concerts (which required vaccination proof or negative tests) by signing up for the Global Citizen app and sharing its messages on social media.

-Pre-recorded performances were also delivered by Green Day in Los Angeles, DJ superstar Alok in Rio, Kylie Minogue in London and Andrea Bocelli in Tuscany.
+Global Citizen says it wants one billion trees planted, one billion vaccines delivered to the poorest countries and meals for 41 million people on the brink of famine.

+Tens of thousands of spectators are due to attend the biggest concerts, on condition of vaccination proof or negative Covid tests.

-This week's comeback gig by The Fugees in New York -- their first in 15 years -- was also billed as part of the event.
+This week's comeback gig by The Fugees in New York -- their first in 15 years -- was also shown as part of the event.

+More pre-recorded performances were due from Green Day in Los Angeles, DJ superstar Alok in Rio, Kylie Minogue in London and Andrea Bocelli in Tuscany.

+"Across six continents, artists will help rally citizens in demanding that governments, major corporations and philanthropists work together to defend the planet and defeat poverty," NGO Global Citizen said in a statement.

 That brought together musicians, actors, celebrities, world leaders and even the pope, in a united call for global vaccinations to fight Covid-19.